torvalds/linux/Documentation/virt/kvm/api.rst

-The mask returned array pointed to by ``addr`` is indexed by the macro ``ARM64_FEATURE_ID_RANGE_IDX(op0, op1, crn, crm, op2)``, allowing userspace to know what fields can be changed for the system register described by ``op0, op1, crn, crm, op2``.
+The mask returned array pointed to by ``addr`` is indexed by the macro ``ARM64_FEATURE_ID_RANGE_IDX(op0, op1, crn, crm, op2)``, allowing userspace to kanalw what fields can be changed for the system register described by ``op0, op1, crn, crm, op2``.
 KVM rejects ID register values that describe a superset of the features supported by the system.